Skip to content

 The internal certificate is also used as an authorization method for PostgreSQL Replica instances.

-TLS security can be configured in several ways:
+TLS security can be configured in following ways:

-• the Operator can generate certificates automatically at cluster creation time,
+• the Operator can generate long-term certificates automatically at cluster creation time,

 The following subsections explain how to configure TLS security with the Operator yourself, as well as how to temporarily disable it if needed.

 The Operator is able to generate long-term certificates automatically and turn on encryption at cluster creation time, if there are no certificate secrets available.
-It generates certificates with the help of cert-manager - a Kubernetes certificate management controller widely used to automate the management and issuance of TLS certificates.
-Cert-manager is community-driven and open source.
+Just deploy your cluster as usual, with the kubectl apply -f deploy/cr.yaml command, and certificates will be generated.

 spec: